lkrum/Taylor-Swift-Quiz/README.md

 # Taylor-Swift-Quiz

 ## Description
-Given the starter code, I created a JavaScript program to create a randomized password that meets specific sets of criteria.
-First, the password has to be between 8 and 128 characters in length.
-The user also has to select at least one character type from the following list: lowercase letters, uppercase letters, numbers, or symbols.
-Once the user selections are made, a randomized value appears in the box under "Generate a Password."
+I've created a short quiz on Taylor Swift that will test your knowledge of her music and life.
+The quiz is set on a 60-second timer.
+Wrong answers will get 10 seconds subtracted from the time.

-Link to live page: https://lkrum.github.io/Password-Generator/
+Link to live page:

 ## Installation
 N/A

 ## Usage
-Click the "Play" button in the home.html file
+Click the "Play" button in the home.html file.
+Click on the answer choice you think is correct.
+If the timer runs out, the game will end and you will be taken to the high score page, where you have the option to play again.

 ## Credits